 All of the above other comprehensive income (loss) items will be subsequently recycled into the statement of income (loss).

-The accompanying notes form an integral part of these interim condensed consolidated financial statements.
+The accompanying notes form an integral part of these condensed consolidated interim financial statements.

 Condensed Consolidated Interim Statements of Changes in Equity